-Melbourne Hydrogen Hub (MHH) has its genesis in a request from the Bus Association of Victoria for CRH to supply renewable hydrogen for up to 40 transit buses to be introduced onto Melbourne’s roads progressively from the end of 2023.
+The genesis of the Melbourne Hydrogen Hub (MHH) project was a request from the Bus Association of Victoria for CRH to supply renewable hydrogen for up to 40 transit buses to be introduced onto Melbourne’s roads progressively from the end of 2023.
 That number is now 90 buses with more expected to adopt the emission-free transition.

 The Hub will comprise renewable hydrogen production, vehicle refuelling, service and maintenance, injection into the natural gas network, and a fuel cell bus fabrication plant that will supply buses to the participating companies.

 The Way We Do Business

-The Countrywide Renewable Hydrogen Way was developed to ensure that all its stakeholders know and understand the values and principles that underpin the way the company conducts its business activities and interacts.
+The Countrywide Hydrogen Way was developed to ensure that all its stakeholders know and understand the values and principles that underpin the way the company conducts its business activities and interacts.

-Countrywide Renewable Hydrogen (CRH) promotes open, honest and direct communication, consultative decision-making and the energetic pursuit of excellence in all aspects of its operations and activities.
+Countrywide Hydrogen (CH) promotes open, honest and direct communication, consultative decision-making and the energetic pursuit of excellence in all aspects of its operations and activities.

-The following values are central to the Countrywide Renewable Hydrogen Way and everyone directly associated with the business will commit to strive to ensure that these values are delivered.
+The following values are central to the Countrywide Hydrogen Way and everyone directly associated with the business will commit to strive to ensure that these values are delivered.